GoodManWEN/cx_Oracle_async/README.md

 ## Usage
 - Nearly all the same with aiomysql (with very limited functions of cource).
-- If you're connecting to database which is on a different machine with python process , you need to install oracle client module in order to use this library.
+- If you're connecting to database which is on a different machine from python process , you need to install oracle client module in order to use this library.
 Check [cx-Oracle's installation guide](https://cx-oracle.readthedocs.io/en/latest/user_guide/installation.html) for further information.
 - No automaticly date format transition built-in.

 ## Performance